poem-web/poem/docs/src/poem/extractors.md

 # Extractors

+The extractor is used to extract something from the HTTP request.

 `Poem` provides some commonly used extractors for extracting something from HTTP requests.

 You can use one or more extractors as the parameters of the function, up to 16.